About Right to Read

-- The LDAA works with teachers to promote the use of credible, effective interventions to maximize the overall literacy level of those with weak reading readiness skills
+- The LDAA works with teachers to promote the use of relevant intervention strategies utilizing principles of structured literacy intervention to maximize the overall literacy level of those with weak reading readiness skills

 The Reading Readiness Screening Tool

-From the Right to Read program, the Reading Readiness Screening Tool was designed to support early identification and intervention for reading difficulties encountered by young children in kindergarten and grade 1 for English.
-Recently, the Reading Readiness Screening Tool has been adapted for application in French Immersion at grades 1 and 2.
+The Reading Readiness Screening Tool was designed to support early identification of reading difficulties encountered by young children in kindergarten and grade 1 for English and grades 1 and 2 in French.

-Along with the screening tool, LDAA offers the opportunity to learn relevant intervention strategies.
-The program provides a document with interventions for teachers to use in the classroom, as well as a guide that parents may use to support the work of the teacher at home.
+The program provides intervention resources for teachers to use in the classroom as well as complimentary activities parents can use to support the work of the teacher.

 What Teachers are Saying About the English Program